PGScatalog/pgsc_calc/docs/docs/tutorial/allofus.md

 ```
 ## 2. Get ready to run `pgsc_calc`

+For the next steps you should navigate to a working directory within your workspace, for example: `/home/jupyter/workspaces/[YOUR WORKSPACE]/run_calc/`.

 ### 2.1 Create a configuration file

 To make a [configuration file](../howto/config.md) for `pgsc_calc`, we will append pipeline-specific settings to the standard nextflow config
 file (` ~/.nextflow/config`) provided by All of Us.
+This configuration will distribute the compute processes using google batch.
-These settings are customised to work well with very large scale data,
-and have been tested on runs with multiple large PGS.
+These `pgsc_calc` settings are customised to work well with very large scale data and have been tested on runs with multiple large PGS.

 ```bash
 (enxf) $ echo "process {